Themefic-Team/hydra-booking/readme.txt

 A: Yes, HydraBooking is designed to be versatile, making it suitable for businesses like spas, salons, medical practices, and beyond.

 **Q: Does HydraBooking integrate with third-party CRM and calendar services?**
-A: Yes, it supports CRM integrations such as Zoho and FluentCRM, and calendar syncing with Google and Outlook.
+A: Yes, it supports CRM integrations such as Zoho and FluentCRM(upcoming), and calendar syncing with Google and Outlook.

 **Q: Are payment options customizable?**
 A: You can configure bookings as free or paid and accept payments through WooCommerce, PayPal, and Stripe.